postmannen/go-bill/README.md

 # Create Bill's using Go

+Go Bill is a training project of mine for creating a Bill/Invoice program in Go.
+The first version have all the logic in the backend.
+For the second version the plan is to move some of the logic for rendering over to the client with JS.

 Data is stored in local sqlite3 DB.
 Access to the DB is done via the data package.